Exploring Project Dependency Diagram

 To illustrate the way it works, consider the following example:

-The two projects do not have direct project references between them, however, if we enable the
+- The two projects do not have direct project references between them, however, if we enable the Show possible paths button, we'll see that there is a path between these projects through other projects:

 Based on this information, we can see that the application structure may need to be reworked.

-Comparing dependency snapshot to the current solution state
+Comparing saved snapshots to the current solution state

 If the dependency snapshot shown in the Architecture View differs from the current solution state, the Show Diff button becomes available.

-You can load and study the saved snapshot later event without opening the solution.
-If the solution is opened, you can see differences between current state of the solution and the state saved in the snapshot.
-To open a saved snapshot, choose .
+You can load and study the saved snapshot later by choosingin the main menu.
+If the snapshot was saved with the same solution as the current one, you will be able to see differences between the current state of the solution and the state saved in the snapshot.